Enhancing Victim Services Project

 The grant was renewed for the 2018-19 academic year and continues to be a collaboration between VAWC and members of the Camden, New Brunswick, Newark, and most recently the RBHS campuses that addresses sexual and dating violence.
 These members include representatives from Student Affairs, Title IX Coordinators, and the Offices for Violence Prevention and Victim Assistance.The main project goals are the expand direct services for victims/survivors on Newark, New Brunswick, Camden, and RBHS campuses; train students and staff to connect victims to services; engage the university in sexual violence prevention efforts; and strengthen the coordinated, university-wide approach to sexual and dating violence.
 Funding provided by this grant allows for an Office for Violence Prevention and Victim Assistance (VPVA) to exist on all of the Rutgers campuses, extending support and information to students throughout the Rutgers community.

-In addition, VAWC is developing university-wide messaging through a campaign during National Crime Victims’ Rights Week, a PSA, and a centralized website highlighting the resources that exist on campus for victim/survivors.
+In addition, VAWC continues to develop university-wide messaging through various collaborations such as participation in National Crime Victims’ Rights Week, creating various PSA's, and working toward a centralized website highlighting the resources that exist on campus for victim/survivors.
 The Center on Violence Against Women and Children is providing technical assistance to each of the campuses to strengthen their response, ensuring compliance with state and federal grant reporting, and supplying evaluation to the grant activities to determine the effectiveness and impact of the campus efforts.

 New Jersey Statewide Conference on Campus Sexual Violence